mrezabayat/iamsorush/content/posts/lu_decomposition.md

 }
 ```

-Users have access to `Solve` method which returns the solutions, X. I created functions in the order we need to solve the problem.
-B is reoredered, Y is found from LY=B, X is found from UX=Y, and finally X is checked to see if it is valid.
+Users have access to `Solve` method which returns the solutions, X. I created functions in the order we need to solve the problem.$B$is reoredered, Y is found from LY=B, $X$ is found from UX=Y, and finally $X$ is checked to see if it is valid.
 What I wrote is in this paragraph are exactly the name of methods.
 Because of that no comments added to the code.

 ``` c#
 public double[] Solve()